University of Montevallo’s Pregnant and Parenting Student Rights, Protections and Procedures

 These protections and procedures apply to every program offered by the University of Montevallo, including, but not limited to, admissions, educational programs and activities, extracurricular/co-curricular activities, and other activities.
 The procedures and its pregnancy-related protections apply to all pregnant persons, regardless of gender identity or expression.
-To request pregnancy or parenting-related accommodations, click here.
+To request pregnancy or parenting-related accommodations, complete the Title IX Pregnancy, Parenting, or Pregnancy-Related Conditions Accommodation Request Form.
 Faculty and staff will work in concert with the Title IX Coordinator to make reasonable accommodations.

 Pregnant and Parenting Student Protections and Procedures